821869798/carton/README.en.md

 ## License

-This project is released under the MIT License.
+This project is released under the GNU General Public License v3.0.
 See [LICENSE](./LICENSE) for details.